SidOfc/sidneyliebrand.io/data/blog/fixing-audio-configuration-after-upgrading-ubuntu.md

 ---
 title:       'Fixing audio configuration after upgrading Ubuntu'
-description: 'In this TIL: fixing some audio decifiencies in Ubuntu after upgrading'
+description: 'It is never fun when stuff breaks!
+This post is about me fixing some audio deficiencies after upgrading Ubuntu.'
 published:   '2020-05-20T00:13:37Z'
 ---